zapomatic/bitwatch/README.md

 - Integration with mempool.space API
 - Option to use your own local node for privacy

+## Why?

+There are many reasons you might want automated monitoring of Bitcoin addresses.
+Here are some examples:

+- Know when Satoshi's coins move
+- Observe a set of P2PK addresses to get alerted if Quantum attacks become a reality
+- Monitor honey pot keys that you've placed in plaintext across accounts (email, cloud storage, etc) to learn if/when those get compromised
+- Monitor reserve wallets for exchanges
+- Monitor Donation addresses for activity (for instance, this project address: bc1q67csgqm9muhynyd864tj2p48g8gachyg2nwara)

 ## Installation

 ### As a Docker Container